inggargumintang/California-Housing-Market-Analysis/README.md

 # California Dreamin' or Nightmarin'?
 Revealing the Hidden Factors Behind 1990's Housing Market
 ## Capstone Project #3 | Inggar Gumintang | JCDSOL - 014 - 2
+Refer to the full version of the code and analysis in the file [ipynb-capstone-tiga](https://github.com/inggargumintang/capstone-tiga-inggar/blob/main/capstone_tiga_inggar.ipynb)
 Video:

 `Context:`